 Note: Applicants must maintain a minimum 3.0 GPA overall and meet specific criteria to be considered for admission.
 See detailed information under the Application and Admission Information tab.

-There are restrictions on students who wish to replace a grade of “C” on their transcript.
+There are restrictions on students who wish to repeat coursework or replace a grade of “C” on their transcript.
 Please contact the program director for specific criteria.

 Graduation from the Diagnostic Medical Sonography Program requires satisfactory completion of required clinical internship hours and clinical competencies, an overall grade point average of “C” or higher, payment of all fees and no clinical or academic probation.
 Students must also pass an end of program mock examination.
 Failure to pass the examination may prevent a student from completing the program regardless of previous academic standing in program courses.